If you’re preparing for a sales interview and are asking yourself these things:

 No longer is landing a remarkable sales role simply about having a great resume, submitting an application online, and answering questions “well enough” in interviews.
 It’s all about differentiation and authenticity backed by a track record of success – just like it is when you’re selling to your customers too.

 So unless you have a strong personal brand with a body of work to back up all of the fancy words posted, while truly illustrating how you are uniquely suited for joining their team, you’re going to get lost in the sea of people they talk to.

 So now what?

 In his book Start With Why, Simon Sinek breaks down how great leaders inspire action and how industry-leading companies create cult-like followings around their products and services.

 If you haven’t read the book (or seen his legendary TED Talk), this happens thanks to a compelling “why” or “belief” that your followers can get behind.

-Here’s a clip from that TED Talk that breaks it down using Apple as an example:
+This TED Talk clip breaks it down well using Apple as an example: